 Virginia marajuana – usually spelled "marijuana" – is becoming an increasingly common topic throughout the state.
-As more patients obtain their medical marijuana card in VA, the herb is becoming less of a taboo topic.
+As more patients obtain their virginia medical marijuanas card, the herb is becoming less of a taboo topic.

 But what about Virginia marajuana legalization?
 Are we on the cusp of incredible progress?

 The answer, of course, is "yes."

 Continue reading to learn more about Virginia marajuana legalization and the laws currently in place.

 As with all states with legal cannabis, Virginia has some rules in place.
 For starters, adults 21 years of age and older are allowed to possess up to an ounce of marijuana flower in public.
 This change in law has minimized possession arrests in VA.